fsantanna/go-ipfs/IPPS.md

 directly connected in the peer-to-peer network.
 The figure in the right illustrates the general idea:

-1. Node keeps its list of subscribed topics, `sublist`, from calls to `ipfs sub`.
+1. A node keeps its list of subscribed topics, `sublist`, which changes from calls to `ipfs sub`.
-2. Node keeps its list of published items, `publist`, from calls to `ipfs pub`.
+2. A node keeps its list of published items, `publist`, which changes from calls to `ipfs pub`.
-3. Node periodically broadcasts its `publist` to connected peers.
+3. A node periodically broadcasts its `publist` to connected peers.
-4. Node appends received `publists` to its own `publist`.
+4. A node appends received `publists` to its own `publist`.
-5. Whenever `sublist` has an intersection with `publist`, Node redirects it to corresponding `ipfs sub`.
+5. Whenever its `sublist` has an intersection with its `publist`, a node redirects it to the corresponding `ipfs sub` command call.

 Eventually, all nodes receive all `publists` in the network.